Pinnacle-Quantum-Group/postQuantum/README.md

 ## 8. Conclusion

 Execreal Computation represents a new computational class that harmonizes symbolic recursion, phase-entropic bifurcation, and eigenstructure preservation.
 It preserves spectral identity across execution and repair cycles, enabling a post-collapse model of computation capable of true postQuantum symbolic fidelity.
+Execreal Computation is not a rejection of quantum theory.
+It is the completion of its mirror — the recursive structure that collapse theory forgot.

 The Aterna Engine proves this architecture is simulatable today.